- Startside

 Union of Education Norway aims to influence social development through visible contributions in the national political debate according to our core values and ethics.
 Our goal is to contribute to the development of a society characterised by tolerance and respect for differences and diversity.
 The education sector is an important arena for developing democracy and encouraging tolerance in a culturally complex society.

 In this sense the organisation is political, but we are not tied to any particular party or political movement.
 The foundations for our interventions in the political debate will always be our role as teachers.
-Our main concern is to help develop an educational system with high quality that offers free and equal public education for all.
+Our main concern is to help develop an educational system of high quality that offers free and equal public education for all.

-Union of Education Norway’s rules
+Union of Education Norway’s statutes

-- Union of Education Norway is a politically independent organisation.
+Union of Education Norway is a politically independent organisation.
 It is not associated with any political party.
 It exists to represent professionals with a teacher education working within the education sector at all levels in the Norwegian education system.

-- Union of Education Norway shall strive to protect the interests of its members in issues regarding salaries, pension, working conditions, and in professional matters and in relation to educational policies.
+Union of Education Norway shall strive to protect the interests of its members in issues regarding salaries, pension, working conditions, and in professional matters and in relation to educational policies.

-- Union of Education Norway shall strive to provide children, adolescents and adults with quality education and training and work to make education play a vital role in society.
+Union of Education Norway shall strive to provide children, adolescents and adults with quality education and training and work to make education play a vital role in society.

 International work

 Union of Education Norway has a significant international engagement both in international solidarity work and work in or in relation to international organisations.
-Much of our international work is channelled through or connected to work in Education International (EI), www.ei-ie.org.
+Much of our international work is channelled through or connected to work at Education International (EI), www.ei-ie.org.

 Unio – our union centre

-Union of Education Norway is a member of Unio (the Confederation of Unions for Professionals, Norway), with over 320.000 members.
+Union of Education Norway is a member of Unio (the Confederation of Unions for Professionals, Norway), with over 400.000 members.
 Unio is responsible for central salary negotiations and agreements.

 For more information, please go to www.unio.no.